 How to Fix Drooping Hydrangea Plants

 The combination of too much sun and not enough water is a common cause of hydrangea droop, making it a great place to start when your plants are feeling unwell.
-Check the moisture level of your hydrangea at a point 1 to 2 inches below the surface of the soil with your finger.
+Check the moisture level of your hydrangea at a point 1 to 2 inches (2.5 to 5 cm.) below the surface of the soil with your finger.
 If it feels dry, water deeply, holding the hose around the base of the plant for several minutes.
 Check the moisture level every few days and water when necessary.
-If this perks your plant up, add 2 to 4 inches of organic mulch around the base to help trap the soil moisture.
+If this perks your plant up, add 2 to 4 inches (5 to 10 cm.) of organic mulch around the base to help trap the soil moisture.
 On very hot days, it may also pay to provide a temporary sun shade during the hottest part of the afternoon.

 Over-fertilization may lead to droopy flower heads when excess nitrogen leads to fast, spindly growth.
 These thin branches don’t have the strength to hold up large hydrangea flowers, so they tend to flop dramatically.
 In the future, always perform a soil test before fertilizing; many times hydrangeas get plenty of extra nutrients from lawn fertilizer run-off.
 If nitrogen is high, it may help to fertilize with phosphorus and potassium so your plant grows more evenly.